McSick/opentelemetry-kafka-example-with-headers/readme.md

 This example demonstrates a simple Kafka producer and consumer in Java that processes messages in batches and includes headers.

 ## Prerequisites
 -Java 8 or higher
 -Apache Maven
 -Apache Kafka
 -Installing Kafka

--Follow these steps to install Kafka on your local machine:
+Follow these steps to install Kafka on your local machine:

 ### For macOS
 Install Homebrew if not already installed: https://brew.sh/